 7-Zip offers strong encryption, which includes password-protecting the actual files as well as encrypting the file names.
 It also integrates into the Windows Explorer right-click menu, so you can immediately compress any file with a click of the mouse.
 There's even a command line version for those who are more at home in the Windows command box.

 The downside is the wait time for this relatively small boost: Compressing the folder into a 7Z file took well over two minutes, versus 15 seconds for compressing to ZIP.

 PeaZip has a lot going for it right out of the gate.
-It's open-source, it claims to open up to 150 different kinds of compressed files, and it has a portable version that doesn't require installation.
-True, its interface is a bit plain, but I can forgive that when considering the pros of using PeaZip.
+It's open-source, it claims to open up to 180+ different kinds of compressed files, and it has a portable version that doesn't require installation.
+True, its interface is a bit plain, but that's forgivable considering it's free.

 In terms of compression, PeaZip's performance was mixed.
-It compressed my 30MB folder into a 26MB zip file, just as 7-Zip did.
-But PeaZip includes additional compression methods --16 in all-- and includes the ability to split the file up into different pieces.
+It compressed the 30MB folder into a 26MB zip file, just as 7-Zip did.
+But PeaZip includes additional compression methods - 16 in all - and includes the ability to split the file up into different pieces.